SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 Twilight seems to notice and hugs me tighter.
 She whispers to me, "Oh Pinkie, you're such a good friend."

-After I calm down and the hug is over, we look at each other and smile.
-I notice a blush fading from Twilight's face as I feel one starting to form on my own.
+After I calm down, we look at each other and smile.
+I notice a blush fading from Twilight's face as I start to feel one form on my own.

 I paw at the ground and ask, "Did you need help with anything else?"